lqhuang/typed-settings/docs/guides.rst

    ... """)
    25
    >>> with monkeypatch.context() as m:
-   ...     m.setenv("MYAPP_SETTINGS", f"{f1}:{f2}")
-   ...
+   ...     # Export the env var that holds the paths to our config files ...     m.setenv("MYAPP_SETTINGS", f"{f1}:{f2}") ...
    ...     # Loading the files from the env var is enabled by default